triciasawyer/Reading-notes-201/class-03.md

  (a + c) + b;

 **Describe a real world example of when a conditional statement should be used in a JavaScript program.**
+A real world example would be passwords.
+Passwords are >if, then

 **Give an example of when a Loop is useful in JavaScript.**
 WHen you want to use the same code, you can use a loop so you don't have to rewrite the code however many times.